NaokoSuga/gentrification_yelp/README.md

 <br>
 <br>
 <br>
-The map on the left shows how the rent (median studio rent by zipcode) has been increasing in NYC area since November 2011 to August 2018. <br>Since the median studio rent data from Zillow has a lot of missing values, especially for the older dates, the map is not complete (grey areas are with the missing values). <br>Regardless of the missing data, it is still pretty visible that the color in certain areas intensifies as we fast forward the time.
+The map on the left shows how the rent (median studio rent by code) has been increasing in NYC area since November 2011 to August 2018. <br>Since the median studio rent data from Zillow has a lot of missing values, especially for the older dates, the map is not complete (grey areas are with the missing values). <br>Regardless of the missing data, it is still pretty visible that the color in certain areas intensifies as we fast forward the time.
 <br>
 <br>
 <br>